 Clinical Trials Awareness Week (Global)

 Every year, the Coalition for Clinical Trials Awareness hosts Clinical Trials Awareness Week (CTAW), which is designed to celebrate the people who make clinical trials possible.
-Because our company is made up of more than 1,600 people who make clinical trials possible, we think this is an occasion worth celebrating!
+Because our company is made up of people who make clinical trials possible, we think this is an occasion worth celebrating!
 Each year, Worldwide, in honor of CTAW, hosts local events and celebrations around the world and encourages our team members to share their love for clinical trials and their reason for being part of this important industry.

 Coffee for a Cause – London (UK)